unv-annihilator/7D2D_Mods/README.md

   - Pulls from ALL storage, not limited to chests anymore.
 (Fridges, drawers, etc. all work now)

 - ### [Random Traders](https://github.com/unv-annihilator/7D2D_Mods/tree/master/RandomTraders):
   - Removes biome specific requirements from traders.
-(Similar to A21)
-  - No longer limits who hands out tier upgrade quests.
-(Similar to A21)
+  - Quest tier upgrade quests given by any trader.
+  - NOTE: Does NOT change trader challenge order.

 - ### [SprintToggleFix](https://github.com/unv-annihilator/7D2D_Mods/tree/master/SprintToggleFix):
   - Removes delay that can cause your sprint to get stuck on after button press with toggle disabled.